-In this work, we have considered the task of building EFTs by integrating out fermions charged under both local and global symmetries.
+In this work, we have considered the task to build EFTs by integrating out fermions charged under both local and global symmetries.
 These symmetries can be spontaneously broken, and the global ones might also be anomalously broken.
 This setting is typically that encountered in axion models, where a new global but anomalous symmetry, $U(1){PQ}$, is spontaneously broken, so as to generate a Goldstone boson, the axion, coupled to gluons.

 The main novelties of our approach are twofold.
 First, the heavy fermion to be integrated out is allowed to have chiral charges for both the local and global symmetries.
 The analysis is then much more intricate because of the presence of anomalies in various currents, and because the fermion can only have a mass when all the chiral symmetries are spontaneously broken.
 Second, we perform our analysis in a functional approach, by systematically building EFTs using an inverse mass expansion, that is, identifying leading operators and calculating their Wilson coefficients with the help of Covariant Derivative Expansion.
-Our calculations are adaptable to various UV models and allow us to correctly treat QFT anomalies.